Last updated: 05-02-2026

 - Log out on shared screens: especially if you’ve used a friend’s phone or a work laptop.

-Casino play is for adults only (18+ or legal age in England), and responsible play starts with account control—if you can’t access your account cleanly, don’t chase it with risky decisions or rushed deposits.
+Casino play is for adults only (18+), and responsible play starts with account control—if you can't access your account cleanly, don’t chase it with risky decisions or rushed deposits.

 Author's tip from Brandon Keller, Online Casino Content Editor: “If I'm logging in on mobile, I avoid copying passwords from notes or messaging apps.
 A password manager + 2FA is cleaner and reduces the chances of account flags or accidental exposure.”What should I do if I can't log in?